mixu/cssbook/input/5-tricks.md

 *Combining flex-grow: 0 and flex-grow: 1*.
 Flexbox provides a powerful toolkit for controlling how elements are sized.
 Philip Walton's [Solved by Flexbox](http://philipwalton.github.io/solved-by-flexbox/) covers several additional layouts, but one particular technique I'd like to highlight is using a combination of `flex-grow: 0` and `flex-grow: 1` to produce a bottom or top aligned box, such as a footer or a header.
 The trick is simple: place the main content inside a `flex-grow: 1` flex item, and place the footer or header in a `flex-grow: 0` flex item.
 Assuming the flex parent is sized as a percentage of its parent, the main content container will take up all the space that is left over, pushing the footer to the bottom or leaving the header at the top.

-*Sizing with contraints*.
+*Sizing with constraints*.
 You can make use of the fact that you can fill in a missing value through the constraint-based sizing algorithm for `position: absolute` elements; this also works for `display: block` but only for width.

 If you leave the `width` (and/or `height` for absolutely positioned elements) property to `auto`, but set the values for `margin` explicitly, then the absolutely positioned block will be sized such that it takes up all of the available space except for the space left over for margins.